 The Compensation Committee believes the use of two separate metrics, EBITDA and Working Capital, as the designated performance objectives under the annual incentive plan best align the interests of the Company's stockholders and the Company's executive officers.
-The "target" objective is set at a level that the Company believes is challenging to meet but achievable if the Company properly executes its operational plan and market conditions are positive and favorable during the year.
-The "minimum" and "maximum" level of operating profit under the incentive plan are set based off of the "target" objective.
-The Compensation Committee believes this objective, formulaic measure allows the "minimum" objective to be set at a level that the Company can achieve even if market conditions are not as favorable and/or the Company's operational plan is not executed as efficiently as planned.
+The "target" objective is set based on the Company's operating and financial plan for that given year, which is thoroughly prepared and reviewed by the Company each year based on projected industry market conditions for that year and the operating budgets announced by companies in the industry.
+This plan and the "target" objective are fully reviewed and vetted by the Compensation Committee as well as the Company's Board of Directors.
+The "target" objective is thus set at a level that the Company believes is challenging to meet but achievable if the Company properly and efficiently executes its operational plan and market conditions are positive and favorable during the year.

+The "minimum" and "maximum" level of EBITDA and Working Capital under the incentive plan are set based off of the "target" objective.
+The Compensation Committee believes this objective, formulaic measure allows the "minimum" objective to be set at a level that the Company can achieve even if market conditions are not as favorable.
 The "minimum" objective serves to motivate the Company's executives to continue to work towards executing the Company's operational plan if market conditions, which are generally outside the control of the Company, are not as favorable.
 The Compensation Committee believes this objective, formulaic measure allows the "maximum" objective to be set at a level that would be extremely challenging for the Company to achieve.
 The Compensation Committee believes that, for the "maximum" objective to be achieved, a combination of market conditions being much more favorable than initially forecasted and the Company executing its operational plan in a highly efficient manner would need to occur.